florian-huber/data_science_course/book/04_data_and_types.md

 **Feature vs. Data Points and the Dimensionality of Data**

-When we speak of data, especially in tables, we refer to *features* (but sometimes also *variables* or *attributes*... this all depends on the domain or discipline people come from) and *data points*.
+When we speak of data, especially in tables, we refer to *features*, which are - depending on the field and context also called *variables* or *attributes*, and *data points*.
 Features are the distinct attributes or properties of the data set.
 In tabular data, these often appear as columns.
 For instance, in a table cataloging books, features might include "Title", "Author", and "Publication Year".

 On the other hand, *data points* are individual pieces of information, often represented as rows in tabular data.
 For example, each book listed in the aforementioned table would be a data point.

 The concept of dimensionality arises from the number of features.
-A table with three features is 3-dimensional, while one with 15 features is 15-dimensional.
+A table with three features is 3-dimensional, while a table with 15 features is 15-dimensional.
 Understanding dimensionality is crucial, especially in domains like machine learning, where high-dimensionality can lead to challenges such as the "curse of dimensionality".

 **Data vs. Metadata**